|Cash Back Rating:||4.2 / 5|

 While in-store grocery purchases only earn 2% back, if you order your groceries online for pickup or delivery, you get the card’s maximum cash back rate of 5%.
 Delivery costs vary based on which time slot you book, but pickup is free and usually available as soon as the same day you order.
 Your order must total at least $35, however, so be sure to plan ahead.

-If you’re willing to order online, the Walmart Rewards Mastercard’s rewards rate on groceries is one of the best on the market, beating out many of the best credit cards for grocery shopping, including the American Express® Gold Card (4 points per dollar at U.S. supermarkets on up to $25,000 in purchases annually, then 1 point per dollar) and the Bank of America® Customized Cash Rewards credit card (2% cash back on grocery stores and wholesale club purchases on up to $2,500 combined choice/grocery store/wholesale club purchases quarterly, then 1%).
+If you’re willing to order online, the Walmart Rewards Mastercard’s rewards rate on groceries is one of the best on the market, beating out many of the best credit cards for grocery shopping, including the American Express® Gold Card (4 points per dollar at U.S. supermarkets on up to $25,000 in purchases annually, then 1 point per dollar) and the Bank of America® Customized Cash Rewards credit card (2% cash back on grocery stores and wholesale club purchases on up to $2,500 combined grocery store, wholesale club and 3% choice category purchases quarterly, then 1%).

 The Walmart Rewards Mastercard also offers an introductory rewards rate of 5% cash back on in-store purchases for the first 12 months you own the card.
 The only catch is you’ll have to charge your card via Walmart Pay, the company’s addition to the increasingly popular mobile wallet market.